NickTrossa/argiope-argentata/README.md

 # argiope-argentata
-A home security telegram bot hosted on raspberry pi
+A home security Telegram bot hosted on raspberry pi.

+It is in progress...